 State of Washington Classified Job Specification

-SAFETY & HEALTH SPECIALIST 4
+OCCUPATIONAL SAFETY & HEALTH PROFESSIONAL 4

 Class Series Concept

-See Safety & Health Specialist 1.
+See Occupational Safety & Health Professional 1.

 Provides specialized technical expertise by speaking to management, labor organizations and representatives, company officials, consultants, safety and health inspectors, industrial hygienists, civic groups, governmental agencies and others interested in industrial safety and health;

 Reviews information and makes contributions to program development; develops policies and procedures, drafts proposals for safety and health standards to be promulgated;

 Coordinates activities and/or assignments of staff with other regional/division/department staff;

 Oversees the development of formal safety and health training programs;